thisismygitrepo/crocodile/README.md

 just do this in your command line
 `pip install alexlib`.

 Worry NOT about your virenv, this package installs itself peacefully, never interfere with your other packages, not requires anything with force.
 If you do not have `numpy`, `matplotlib` and `pandas`, it simply throws `ImportError` at runtime, that's it.
-The package is not fussy about versions.
+The package is not fussy about versions either.

 # Getting Started
 That's as easy as taking candy from a baby; whenever you start a Python file, preface it with following in order to unleash the library: